Resource management

 What are the career prospects for a resource manager?

-As you climb up the ladder, you can eventually become an operations lead or oversee the resource management office at your organization.
+With the right skills, you can eventually become an operations lead or oversee the resource management office at your organization.

 Jessica Raymo, the Associate Director of Branded Operations at BuzzFeed (you met her a few paragraphs ago!) started her career as a producer.
 She enjoyed “building the creative team, building camaraderie, and making sure the team found joy in whatever they were working on.”
 This newfound passion burned brighter when she covered for her resource manager and performed functions like running meetings, conducting availability reach outs, and onboarding freelancers.